• Skip to primary navigation

 This does make a thicker shakshuka than most recipes, getting a heartier stew consistency.
 You can thin it out with a bit of vegetable stock if you want.

-Use this grocery list to help simplify shopping.
+Want a free printable grocery list for this pumpkin shakshuka recipe?
+Get it here.
 Everything is listed in standard grocery store amounts.
 If no size is specified, even the smallest package will provide more than enough.

 Happy Cooking! 🙂